alialkhatib/alialkhatib.github.io/classes/2021/summer/intro_to_data_ethics/index.md

 **TBA**

 ### Week 3 (June 18): Ethical Foundations, and Discursive Tools*

 *USF is observing Juneteenth on June 18, so we won't be meeting this week.
-I'll still ask that you complete your reflections for this week by June 16 11:59pm AOE as per usual, but I'll record a talk and upload it either on Thursday (June 17) or on Monday (June 21).*
+I'll still ask that you complete your reflections for this week by June 17 11:59pm pacific time as per usual, but I'll record a talk and upload it on Monday (June 21).*

 - Mark White, [Superhuman Ethics Class With The Avengers Prime][superhuman_ethics]
 - Ian Bogost, [Enough With the Trolley Problem][trolleyproblem]